mayaangelouj/javascript-week2/Assignment/README.md

 * A Landing Page
     - 1 Banner Image
     - A tagline that briefly describes what they do in no more than 3 sentences
-    - welcome prompt box
+    - welcome prompt - When the page loads, great the user with a prompt box asking for their name.
-    - name on a new button
-    - new button makes an alert
-    - alert close triggers new HTML button
-    - new button
+    - When closed, a message on the page should appear, greeting the user by the name they entered in the prompt

 * About Page